jamescooke/blog/content/1610-factory-audit.rst

 * Data strategy: I'm excited by Hypothesis and its ability to generate test data.

-My current advice is use the factory library you currently prefer, but ensure that either you call ``full_clean`` on any instance that it creates, or that it's calling it for you.
+My current advice is to use Factory Djoy, or wrap your favourite factory in a call to ``full_clean``.

 Yes, there is a performance overhead to calling ``full_clean`` but my opinion is that eliminating the ``D/V`` set of invalid instances is worth the effort